 “I have travelled a great deal in the world … but my favourite hotel is the Mount Nelson Hotel in Cape Town” – so wrote the late Sir Laurens van der Post.
-Founded by Donald Currie, the shipping magnate, in 1899 and still a favorite hotel of many a seasoned traveler, the Belmond Mount Nelson Hotel provides a sense of history to those who visit.
+Founded by Donald Currie, the shipping magnate, in 1899 and still a favorite hotel of many a seasoned traveler, the Belmond Mount Nelson Hotel in Cape Town provides a sense of history to those who visit.

 Painted with the famous “Mount Nelson’s Blush”, the rosy-pink hue first mixed for the hotel in the 1920’s, the building almost glows in the distance as it is approached via the grand Palm Avenue.
 A lovely pink rose in the same shade as the hotel, bred especially for the hotel’s centennial celebration in 1999, lightly scents the stunning surrounding gardens.

 Once inside the hotel, the traveler experiences the gracious living and hospitality for which the Mount Nelson Hotel is famed.
-The Belmond Mount Nelson Hotel provides wonderful service, a lovely location and a sense of history.
-Each of the 56 suites and 145 bedrooms at Mount Nelson Hotel are individually furnished and provided with fully-appointed private bathrooms.
+The Belmond Mount Nelson Hotel provides wonderful service, a lovely location, and a sense of history.
+Each of the 56 suites and 145 bedrooms at Mount Nelson Hotel are individually furnished and provided with fully appointed private bathrooms.

 A unique feature of the Belmond Mount Nelson Hotel is its four ‘wings’ of luxurious accommodation, all set in private gardens planted with lavender and iceberg roses.
-The Palm Avenue wing – Taunton House, Green Park, Helmsley and Hof Villa – is reached from the main house via the leafy Palm Avenue.
+The Palm Avenue wing – Taunton House, Green Park, Helmsley, and Hof Villa – is reached from the main house via the leafy Palm Avenue.
 Guests staying in these rooms enjoy unrivaled serenity and seclusion while residing at the Belmond Mount Nelson Hotel.